d0tTino/docs-/docs/cyberpunk-cookbook.md

 switches is a strong and trustworthy indicator of a secure design.
 General Devices without Explicit Switches: For the vast majority of laptops and devices that lack documented hardware disconnects, one must assume that software toggles are insufficient.
-The only reliable mitigation is physical intervention 95:
+The only reliable mitigation is physical intervention[^95]:
 Camera: Use an opaque, physical camera cover.
 Microphone: The most robust solution is to use an external USB microphone and to physically unplug it from the device when not in use.
 This provides an absolute, user-verifiable hardware